technix/atrament-core/README.md

 There are four interfaces in `atrament-core`.
 Their implementation is not included, so developers can use `atrament-core` with the libraries they like.

 ### loader
 Interface to file operations.
-Function `init` will be called first, taking path to the game as a parameter.
-Function `getAssetPath` should return full path of given file.
-Async function `loadInk` should return content of a given Ink file, located in the folder defined at the initialization time.
+The function `init` will be called first, taking the path to the game as a parameter.
+The function `getAssetPath` should return the full path of a given file.
+The async function `loadInk` should return the content of a given Ink file, located in the folder defined at the initialization time.

 ```
 {